esx-overextended/es_extended/README.md

 - Reduced Framework Dependency Resources: This aims to streamline resource allocation by minimizing the framework's dependency resources.

-- Enhanced Job Module: Integrated pre-defined job duties and job types
+- Enhanced Some Modules/Functions: Took steps to further improve some already existing functionalities such as including response await for callback calls, integrating pre-defined job duties and job types, etc...

 - Revived Some Previous ESX Functions: Reinstated the original ESX HUD and reintroduced the esx:getSharedObject event for loading of the ESX object in external resources